 #4 Post requirement checklists

-#5 Quick communication
+#5 Quick two-way communication

-The example of a Client XYZ & Agency workflow can happen in a single Kontentino dashboard instead of multiple emails, attachments, and documents.
+That perfect social media approval workflow can happen in a single Kontentino dashboard instead of multiple emails, attachments, and documents.
 From A to Z.